 Site Administrator

-Fee-based Primary Reviewer
+Fee-based Primary Reviewer (planned for future)

-Fee-based Report Access
+Fee-based Report Access (planned for future)

 Security – Auditing

 This section provides a detailed description of the auditing functionality that is available in and performed by the NUMI software.
 As is required by HIPAA, in order to reduce healthcare fraud and abuse and guarantee security and privacy of patient data, the NUMI system includes functionality which keeps track of all activity related to a patient’s record.